Tanay200210/portfolio/README.md

 ### About Me

-I’m an Economics graduate with hands-on experience in data analysis, behavioral economics, and machine learning.
-From boosting gym revenue with decoy pricing to analyzing global conflicts and consumer trends using advanced econometric methods, I blend creativity with statistical rigor.
-Skilled in Excel, R, and Tableau, I’m also a Top 100 Young Author by UNESCO India and a driven learner.
+Data analyst with a background in economics and behavioral analysis, focused on customer behavior, pricing strategy, and decision support.
+Experienced in building end-to-end workflows using SQL, Python, R, and Tableau, from data extraction to modeling and stakeholder-facing insights.

 ### Education